Hawaiʻi Volcanoes National Park sees biggest visitor drop since 1966

-Visitor arrivals to Hawaiʻi Volcanoes National Park fell some 57% percent as the COVID-19 pandemic took its toll on statewide tourism.
+Visitor arrivals to Hawai‘i Volcanoes National Park fell some 57% as the COVID-19 pandemic took its toll on statewide tourism.

-The best year for visitation to Hawaiʻi Volcanoes National Park since 1921 was 2017 when 2,016,702 visitors came.
-Challenges related to the eruption of Kilauea volcano contributed dropped visitation to 1,116,891 in 2018.
+The best year for visitation to Hawai‘i Volcanoes National Park since 1921 was 2017 when 2,016,702 visitors came.
+Challenges related to the eruption of Kilauea Volcano contributed to a drop in visitations to 1,116,891 in 2018.

-Park officials said visitation prior to the pandemic was up 2% over 2019 based on slight upticks in January and February of 2020.
+Park officials said visitation prior to the pandemic was up 2% over 2019, based on slight upticks in January and February 2020.

-Government COVID-19 and fear of travel have adversely affected nearly every National Park Service operation.
+Government COVID-19 restrictions and fear of travel have adversely affected nearly every National Park Service operation.
 The Hawaii park, along with 66 other national parks, was closed for two months or more.
-While the park has mostly reopened, only 222,240 visitors came in January 2021, a drop of 19.9% from the same month in 2020.
+While the park has mostly reopened, only 222,240 visitors came in January, a drop of 19.9% from the same month in 2020.

 While Hawai‘i Volcanoes National Park has mostly reopened, new safety measures are required.
 Visitors must wear masks in all NPS buildings and on federally managed lands when physical distancing cannot be maintained.